 “When you three have finished gossiping, we’ve got one more audition before we call it quits and accept that our quartet will have to be a trio.”

 “Wheel him in then,” says Ron and a charismatic black cat called Marlon enters.
-As soon as he opens his mouth the room is filled with his powerful, liquid voice that has a richness and range that none of us had expected.
+As soon as he opens his mouth the room is filled with his powerful, liquid voice that has a richness and range that none of us had anticipated.
 He sang an intense and emotional ballad with a hint of melancholy that he’d written himself.
 By the time he finishes Serafina is in tears and Squeak is speechless.

 “I think he’s a bit too good, don’t you?”
 I say after Marlon has left.
 “I can’t imagine him being content with doing the wim oh wehs in our little group.”